autumn-order/eve_esi/README.md

 ## Notes

 - More ESI routes will be added as needed, feel free to submit pull requests to add any you may need.
-- Only public ESI routes are available, private routes will be added at a later date when required by Rust based appliations built by Autumn.
+- Only public ESI routes are available, private routes will be added at a later date when required by Rust based applications built by [Autumn](https://github.com/autumn-order).